linux-application-whitelisting/fapolicyd/README.md

 for example, could implement a new backend and send a pull request.
 We are looking for collaborators.

+Also, if the distribution is very small, you can use the file trust database file.
+Just add the places where libraries and applications are stored.

 2) Can SE Linux or AppArmor do this instead?

 SE Linux is modeling how an application behaves.
 It is not concerned about